INTERVIEW QUESTION #1:

 - What type of flights did the pilot mention?

-- In what way is the performance affect when flying with no passengers or cargo on board?
+- In what way is the performance affected when flying with no passengers or cargo on board?

 - What are the safety risks when dealing with unusual operational assignments?